 How to help your dog get used to hiking with a backpack?

-It’s always best to do a few trial runs before you head out on a big hike, but even just your everyday dog walks will be good for training your dog to use a backpack.
+It’s always good to do a few trial runs before you head out on a big hike, but even just your everyday dog walks will be good for training your dog to use a backpack.
 Try introducing your dog to the backpack first by allowing the dog to sniff and explore the pack.
 Once your dog is used to the backpack you’ve bought, it’s time to try and put it on – make this a fun experience for your dog and reward with treats so they associate putting the pack on with positive reinforcement.
 For the first few days, this is all you need to do – put it on and take it off, to get your dog used to the feel of the pack and the sensation of wearing it.

 Once you’re happy with how the pack is sitting on your dog, and your dog Is feeling calmer around it, start your first walk with the pack empty, and over the course of a week or so, add a little extra weight until you’re at the level you want your dog to carry (remember this should only be 10-15% of its bodyweight).
 Once your dog has become used to carrying their pack on shorter daily walks, you should be good to go with shorter hikes.
 You can then rinse and repeat this as you train your dog to handle longer hikes, by using shorter hikes for building up.